 Foster

 K9 Coop is not a kennel.
-Our organization relies on a network of volunteers to offer temporary housing for a rescue dog awaiting adoption.
-These foster homes enable the dog to be treated as a family pet so they can socialize and become well mannered so they can easily be integrated into the appropriate permanent home.
+Our organization relies on a network of volunteers to offer temporary housing for rescue dogs awaiting adoption.
+These foster homes enable the dog to be treated as a family pet so they can socialize, build confidence, and develop good manners - helping ensure a smoother transition into their permanent homes.

-K9 Coop remains responsible for all costs of the dog being fostered.
-This includes pre-approved veterinary care, spays and neuters, microchips, shots, and any other specialized medical care or training.
-Should the foster require assistance, K9 Coop will also pay for food from an approved distributer, assist with the costs of training, crates, collars, toys and any other ancillary items required.
+K9 Coop remains financially responsible for all fostered dogs.
+This includes pre-approved veterinary care, spay/neuter procedures, microchipping, vaccinations, and any other necessary specialized medical care or training.
+When needed, K9 Coop also provides food from an approved distributor and assists with the cost of supplies such as crates, collars, toys, and other essential items to support the foster and dog during their time in care.

 To learn more about fostering, please Fostering FAQ.